shawnlknight/mean-stack-todo/README.md

 ## Synopsis

-This is a simple TODO app built using the MEAN stack
+This is a simple TODO app using the MEAN stack

 ## Motivation

-I built this application to become more familiar with the MEAN stack to learn how to incorporate accessibility with [ngAria](https://docs.angularjs.org/guide/accessibility)
+I built this application to become more familiar with the MEAN stack and to learn how to incorporate accessibility with [ngAria](https://docs.angularjs.org/guide/accessibility)

 ## TODO